ATP men's tennis tour axes Wimbledon ranking points over ban

 PARIS (AP) — The ATP men’s professional tennis tour will not award ranking points for Wimbledon this year because of the All England Club’s ban on players from Russia and Belarus over the invasion of Ukraine.

-The All England Club said in April it would not allow Russians or Belarusians to compete at the Grand Slam grass-court tournament.
+The All England Club said in April it would not allow Russians or Belarusians to compete at its grass-court championship.

 Russian athletes have been prevented from competing in many sports, including soccer’s World Cup qualifying playoffs, since the country began attacking Ukraine in February.
 Belarus has aided Russia in the invasion.